zcyy0/Long-horizon-agent-rl-craftax/project_progress.md

 over these subgoal decisions learns best, and whether the credit it assigns lands on the decisions that causally mattered.**

-> Status: the environment harness and evaluation scaffolding are built and tested; the
-> credit-assignment study is in progress.
-This document is the plan, not a results paper.

 ---

 ## 1. Why this problem